 – Agreement

-The “Biostatistics in a Nutshell” course starts on Wednesday, May 3rd, 2023 running alternate Wednesdays for 6 weeks.
-Discussion sessions will run from 6.00pm – 7.30pm in-person (room HS108 in the Health Sciences Building at UofT) and virtual:
+The “Biostatistics in a Nutshell” course starts on Wednesday, September 6th, 2023 running for 6 sessions on Wednesdays (see dates below).
+Discussion sessions will run from 6.00pm – 7.30pm in-person (room MS 3278 in the Medical Sciences Building at UofT) and virtual:

 Link to Video Discussion Sessions: (once session has passed, the link will be to the recording)